 - Helping individuals maintain a proper diet and stay adequately hydrated

 If you discover bed sores on a loved one who is currently in a nursing home, this is a sign that they may be experiencing nursing home abuse or negligence.
 You must act immediately to ensure the situation does not worsen.
 Consider removing your loved one from the nursing home, and arranging for them to receive the appropriate medical attention to prevent further damage to their health.

 Our Firm Fights to Ensure Your Loved One Receives the Respect They Deserve

 It is the responsibility of a nursing home to provide the best care for our elderly family members.
 When they fail in the duty, it is your legal right to hold the responsible parties accountable for the harm caused to you or your loved ones.
-To discuss your ability to seek compensation for medical expenses and other damages, contact the Washington, D.C., Maryland and Virginia nursing home abuse lawyers at Koonz, McKenney, Johnson & DePaolis L.L.P. today.
+To discuss your ability to seek compensation for medical expenses and other damages, contact the Washington, D.C. nursing home abuse lawyers at Koonz, McKenney, Johnson & DePaolis L.L.P. today.